pf-data-projects/pf_polling_analyser/README.md

 ```
 os.environ["DATABASE_URL"] = YOUR_DB_URL
 ```
-8. Next, add an environment variable called DEV and set it to any value.
+8. Next, add an environment variable called DEV and set it to any value that will return True in boolean logic.
 I have gone for a string; 'DEV'.
+This will be used to set Django's Debug setting to True if DEV exists and false if not.
+This allows us to automate switching debug modes between development and production environments.
 ```
 os.environ["DEV"] = 'DEV'
 ```